k8snetworkplumbingwg/multus-cni/README.md

 ### Creating “Network” third party resource in kubernetes

-Multus is compatible to work with both CDR/TPR.
-Both CDR/TPR based network object api self link is same.
+Multus is compatible to work with both CRD/TPR.
+Both CRD/TPR based network object api self link is same.

-#### CDR based Network objects
+#### CRD based Network objects

 1. Create a Third party resource “crdnetwork.yaml” for the network object as shown below